Matt Meyer: Political views

 In 2025, Meyer identified himself as "a pretty progressive Democrat".

 In May 2017, Meyer issued an executive order forbidding New Castle County law enforcement from stopping, questioning, searching, or arresting an individual because of their immigration status, and forbidding county officials from cooperating with federal immigration enforcement operations, effectively making New Castle County a sanctuary county.
 Speaking on the executive order, Meyer stated, "Our county police, their job is to keep us all safe.
 Their job is not to execute and implement the immigration laws of the United States.
 Nor is the job of librarians or other people working for county government."

 Meyer is an advocate for the legalization of marijuana, and wrote an opinion piece in 2022 criticizing Governor John Carney's decision vetoing the bill to legalize marijuana in Delaware and encouraged the state legislature to override Carney's veto.

 Meyer supports a $15 an hour minimum wage, and raised the minimum wage for county workers to $15 an hour.

 Following Governor John Carney's veto of the legalization of assisted suicide for patients with a terminal illness, Meyer criticized the veto, and stated that he would push for the bill to be passed again and would sign it into law if he is elected Governor.

 Meyer faced protests from police unions in 2017 and 2019 due to disagreement over contract negotiations.
 Meyer responded, "I'm not going to give double or triple the salary increases to senior union leadership over the union membership.
 That's the line I'm drawing on behalf of the taxpayers of the county."
 Meyer supports the Black Lives Matter movement, and spoke of his support for the guilty verdict in the trial of Derek Chauvin, a police officer who murdered an unarmed black man, George Floyd.
 Following the 2021 police killing of 30-year old Lymond Moses, Meyer ordered the release of body camera footage of the incident against the request of police unions, saying that New Castle County residents have a "right to transparency".
 Moses's family supported Meyer's decision.

 Personal life

-Meyer lives in Wilmington, Delaware with his wife Lauren and their son.
+Meyer met his future wife, Dr. Lauren Cooksey, through a mutual friend in 2021; the couple married on May 7, 2023.
+They live in Wilmington, Delaware with their son.
 He is Jewish.
+He was a member of the Aleph Zadik Aleph as a teen.